 The Small Business Improvement District (BID) Support Grant Program fulfills a commitment in Mayor Eric Adams' "Rebuild, Renew, Reinvent: A Blueprint for New York City's Economic Recovery" to "fortify NYC's commercial corridors, providing critical resources to small BIDs and helping launch new ones throughout the five boroughs."

 Of New York City's 76 BIDs, more than half have modest assessments of $600,000 or less with which to provide supplemental services, programming, and improvements to their commercial districts.
 Generally, the organizations managing these small BIDs have two or fewer staff members.
 Lack of adequate resources prevents the smallest districts from delivering services and programs comparable to larger districts, and raising assessments often poses significant challenges to property and business owners in the districts.
+In addition, BIDs serving low- to moderate-income communities face resource challenges and unique on-the-ground issues, even with larger assessments.

 The Small BID Support Grant Program proactively addresses issues of resource access and equity within the boundaries of BIDs throughout the five boroughs.